-Today we had a full itinerary, I can barely write it all down!
-We started with a morning walk in this beautiful winter wonderland:
+We had a full itinerary for Saturday, I can barely write it all down!
+It all started with a morning walk in this beautiful winter wonderland.

-The photo on the right, of the house, is actually a house-museum we entered into.
-Le Corbusier built it for his parents (he is a famous 20th century architect and designer, Google him).
+The photo of the house is actually a house-museum that Le Corbusier built it for his parents (he is a famous 20th century architect and designer).
 In case you didn’t realize by now, I studied Art History at university and lucky for me so did Léonore.
 A match made in nerdy heaven!

 The photo above gives you a glimpse into the reason La Chaux-de-Fonds and its neighbor La Locle are a joint UNESCO Site: watchmaking.
 How does this photo come close to showing that?
 Well, since you asked…watchmaking here dates to the 17th century but there was a fire that razed the two towns to the ground and the city officials used this as an opportunity for some urban planning upgrades.
 Each row of houses are accompanied by a garden, these gardens force the buildings to be wider apart, therefore allowing in more light (especially in the dark winter days) which was needed for the meticulous and tiny watchmaking craft.
 Have you ever looked inside a mechanical watch!?
 They certainly needed the light in days before electricity!
 Similar to a previous UNESCO Site I visited, Crespi d’Adda, these were “factory-towns,” where people lived and worked in the same space and the whole urban planning reflected their main industry.

 In the same day we went to a watch museum, traditional Swiss farm house-museum, and underground mills in Le Locle.
 The mills were one of the strangest, most innovated things I’ve ever seen.